baishalidutta/Pneumonia-Detection/README.md

 Note that, for evaluation, `cnn_model_evaluation.py` will use all the images contained inside both `test` and `val` subdirectories (inside `data` directory).

 Alternatively, you can find the whole analysis in the notebook inside the `notebook` directory.
-To open the notebook, use eithr `jupyter notebook` or `google collab` or any other IDE that supports notebook feature such as `PyCharm Professional`.
+To open the notebook, use eithr `jupyter notebook` or `google colab` or any other IDE that supports notebook feature such as `PyCharm Professional`.

 ## Evaluation